 Do note that you are still able to create Network Profiles via Control Panel\ All Control Panel Items\ Network and Sharing Center\ Setup a new connection or network\ Manually connect to a wireless network.

-It has been designed with Windows 8 in mind, but will run on Windows 7 as well.
+It has been designed with Windows 8 in mind, but will run on Windows 7 or Windows 10 as well.

 NOTE: It appears that this freeware works for some but not for others.